ACORN logo

 Emily Bland is a social entrepreneur with an agricultural heart.
 She is a 3rd generation farmer from Grand Falls-Windsor, Newfoundland and Labrador and is the current Seed-EO of SucSeed; a hydroponic social enterprise that is on a mission to help the world grow.
 SucSeed has gardens in over 1,000 schools educating over 25,000 students every year, over 2,000 homes and over 200 community groups across Canada.
 Previous to this she completed the Commerce program at Memorial University of Newfoundland and Labrador.
 While pursuing her degree she was a part of the Enactus Memorial Team.
 Under her leadership as president the team beat out 1,700 teams around the world to win the World Cup.
 In 2021, SucSeed became the first B Corp in Newfoundland and Labrador.

 Emily has a passion for social enterprise development she was a founding board member of the Centre for Social Enterprise at MUN, currently sits on the board of the Memorial Center for Entrepreneurship and the Empowering Indigenous Women’s Organization.
-Emily is a Director of Smiling Land Farm where she is helping lead the development of a 400-acre organic farm.
 She has been mentoring start up entrepreneurs since 2015 and has collectively helped fundraise over 2.5 M in funding.

 Elita Rahn